RESQUE-Framework/website/README.md

 - Data sets (**RESQUE-Data**): [Current release (v0.1)](/rating_sheets/RESQUE_data-sets_v0_1.xlsx) - Development version
 - Research software (**RESQUE-Software**): [Current release (v0.1)](/rating_sheets/RESQUE_software_v0_1.xlsx) - Development version

 The rating sheets are versioned, and all indicators from the core set start with the prefix "Q".
-The current development version is in a Google sheet.

-### ☑️ Rating sheets (expansion packs)
+### ☑︎ Rating sheets (expansion packs)

 One purpose of this central landing page is to collect disciplinary **expansion packs (EPs)** with specific indicators that are relevant for a subfield.
 Here is a minimal technical specification for expansion packs, in order to increase interoperability:

 - Use xlsx files, comparable to the RESQUE core sheets
 - Each indicator gets a unique ID, starting with a prefix specific to the expansion pack (e.g., "CP1", "CP2" for the "Clinical Psychology" expansion pack).

 Such EPs ideally are contributed from a legit academic community and stem from a consensus process.
+Before including EPs in this project, we do a minimal review for suitability.

 *Currently, there are no expansion packs available.*